|Distance from Colombo||270 km|

-Beautiful & colourful coral reef, huge varieties of reef fishes, sharks, turtles can be seen.
-It’ a fantastic and marvellous experience.
+Beautiful & colourful coral reefs, and huge varieties of reef fishes, sharks, and turtles can be seen.
+It’s a fantastic and marvellous experience.
 You can collect a beautiful photo collection if you carry an underwater camera with you.

-The whole island is under the supervision of the Department of Wildlife Conservation of Sri Lanka.
+The whole island is supervised by the Department of Wildlife Conservation of Sri Lanka.
 There are some highly sensitive areas which are marked by authorities that you are not allowed to cross.
 It is a punishable offence to remove, trample, takeaway or destroy corals.

 * Exercise caution when climbing the rocks on the island as they are often slippery.

 * Use allocated spots for diving and swimming.
 Avoid using boat way for these purposes.

 * The island is replete with broken coral reefs and seashells.
 As a result, you may get cut or injuries.

 * There are thorny bushes on the island.
 Therefore don’t walk away from the walkways.